 Must be one of no, lqfirst, noroutingfirst, or all, default noroutingfirst.
 Controls the strategy for selecting the next gate(s) to map.
 When no, just map the gates in the order of the circuit, disregarding commutation as allowed by the circuit's dependency graph.
 Single-qubit and nearest-neighbor two-qubit gates are mapped trivially; non-nearest-neighbor gates are mapped when encountered by generating alternative routing solutions and picking the best one via route_heuristic.
 For lqfirst, the dependency graph is used to greedily map all single-qubit gates, before proceeding with mapping the most critical two-qubit gate.
-If this gate is not nearest-neighbor, it is routed the same way as for no. noroutingfirst works the same, but also greedily maps two-qubit gates that don't require any routing regardless of criticality, before routing the most critical non-nearest-neighbor two-qubit gate.
+If this gate is not nearest-neighbor, it is routed the same way as for no. noroutingfirst works the same, but also greedily maps two-qubit gate.
 Finally, all works the same as noroutingfirst, but instead of considering only routing alternatives for the most critical non-nearest-neighbor two-qubit gate, alternatives are generated for all available non-nearest-neighbor two-qubit gates, thus ignoring criticality and relying only on route_heuristic (which may be better depending on the heuristic chosen, but will cost execution time).